How To Add Permissions To An Android App

 When you install an app from Google Play on a device running Android 6.0 and up or on a Chromebook, you control which capabilities or information that app can access—known as permissions.
 For example, an app might want permission to see your device contacts or location.
 You can control which permissions an app can access after the app installs on your device.

 To find which version of Android your device uses, open your device's Settings app.
-Then, tap System and then About phone or About tablet.
+Then, tap System About phone or About tablet.

 Manage permission when you install an app